mspass-team/mspass/README.md

 Assuming we want to have the MongoDB server running on `node-1`, for a remote client to connect, start the server with:

-    singularity exec mspass.simg mongod --dbpath ./data --logpath ./log --fork --bind_ip localhost,node-1
+    singularity exec mspass.simg mongod --dbpath ./data --logpath ./log --fork --bind_ip_all

-There should be two 27017 ports opened for TCP (one on localhost, one on current IP).
-27017 is the default of MongoDB.
-Use the `netstat -tulpn | grep LISTEN` command to check that.
+* `--bind_ip_all` will bind the MongoDB server to all IPv4 addresses, so it can be accessed from another node.

 To launch the client from `node-2`, simply `ssh node-2` to get to that node and then:

     singularity exec mspass.simg mongo --host node-1

-It will connect to `node-1` on port 27017 by default.
+It will connect to the MongoDB server running on `node-1`.

-To stop the mongoDB server, type the following command in mongo shell on `node-1`:
+To stop the MongoDB server, type the following command in mongo shell on `node-1`:

     use admin
     db.shutdownServer()